 The Students for Equitable Education (SEE) Summit is a student-led movement calling for equitable education that values, honors, and affirms the identity of every student.

-The SEE Summit is a national social justice summit envisioned and led by students from districts across the country.
-Offered virtually and open to the public, this event engages students—the very students whom the education system is underserving—as leaders, designers, and facilitators of authentic professional learning for the education community.
+Now in its third year, the Students for Equitable Education (SEE) Summit is a national social justice event that’s designed and led by student leaders from across the country.
+Offered virtually and open to the public, the summit elevates student voice and vision to deliver authentic professional learning for the education community.